 A creative entrepreneur should own a self-hosted website, not one hosted on a free service.
 This isn’t expensive when you consider all that your website will do for you as a creativepreneur: it will be your shop front, your calling card, your marketing hub, your sales funnel and your cash register.
 Below are instructions for setting one up.
 It shouldn’t take you more than an hour, all going well.
 I’m utterly not techie and I managed it… more than once!

-I’m constantly surprised by indie authors and artists, coaches and educators, who build websites on free platforms.
-NOT the best option.
+I’m constantly surprised by the number of indie authors and artists, coaches and educators who build websites on free platforms.

-You save a small amount of money to risk so much.
+With free services, you save a small amount of money to risk so much.
+Your website will be:

-- where you connect with friends, fans and followers, show them what you do, who you are and how to connect with you.
+- how you connect with friends, fans and followers, show them who you are, your work’s mission and purpose, and how to connect with you.